Last modified: December 05, 2024

 6. Continue this process until you've visited all vertices connected to the initial start vertex.

-It's crucial to mark nodes as visited as soon as they're encountered to prevent infinite loops, especially in graphs containing cycles.
+Marking nodes as visited as soon as you encounter them is important to avoid infinite loops, particularly in graphs with cycles.

 Example